ObjectModules/deploy/Mapping.md

 See that each letter has a different assignment, each of them hold a unique task.
 None of them is meaningless.
 All is important especially when they are getting combined.

 We found this as a beautiful concept.
-It's built small as it use only a few characters but the `isogram` itself is  really compact that enable Google to to asynchronously loads their `analytics.js` library onto the page and use it for a broadway _<a href="https://developers.google.com/analytics/devguides/collection/analyticsjs/sending-hits" target="_blank">utilization</a>_.
+It's built small as it use only a few characters but the `isogram` itself is  really compact that enable Google to asynchronously loads their `analytics.js` library onto a page and use it for a broadway _<a href="https://developers.google.com/analytics/devguides/collection/analyticsjs/sending-hits" target="_blank">utilization</a>_.

 Unfortunately we could not find if Google made it with the word of `isogram` is in a purpose to correlate _what the word means_ it self into _what they really want_ with the function.